TrudAX/denistrunin-blog/src/posts/integration-checklist/index.md

 excerpt: "Document contains main points to consider when designing integration solutions."
 ---

 There are many ways to implement integration between D365FO and external system.
 To choose the correct approach you need clearly understand integration requirements before doing actual programming/setup.
-In this document, I propose the actual checklist of what you need to know to successfully design integration solution.
+In this document, I propose the actual checklist of what you need to consider to successfully design integration solution.
 The checklist is based on Oracle guidelines and contains questions that you need to ask while designing integration and before choosing between different integration methods(https://github.com/TrudAX/TRUDScripts/blob/master/Documents/Integration/Integration%20Data%20Flow%20Requirements.md):

 - Defining the Integration Solution Topology
 - Defining Data Flow Requirements